tustunkok/tustunkok.github.io/_drafts/2020-05-16-how-to-create-a-gpu-powered-containerized-multi-user-jupyterhub-research-server.md

 ![JHW](https://jupyterhub.readthedocs.io/en/stable/_images/jhub-fluxogram.jpeg)

 #### Authentication
-JupyterHub provides some basic user management and administrator features.
+JupyterHub provides some basic user management and administration features.
 For example, you can whitelist some users or blacklist them, assign special permissions to them, [etc][jupyterhubauth-link].

-For the authentication, you use one of the following methods:
+For the authentication, several methods is listed below:
 - Local Authenticator
 - OAuthenticator
 - Dummy Authenticator

+There are more of them.
+You can check
+[the documentation][jupyterhubauthadm-link].

 **Local Authenticator** manages users on the local system.
 If you add a new user to JupyterHub, the user is created for the system with the command `adduser`.